 The monitoring of buildings' actual energy consumption will enable the development of motivational schemes, which will enforce the continuous improvement of buildings' energy performance.
-Polluter pays and reward policies will be developed and introduced for those EPC owners who either do not meet or exceed their certificates' expectations, in a similar rationale as with the ETS scheme, aiming to motivate energy consciousness.
+Polluter pays and reward policies will be developed and introduced for those EPC owners who either do not meet or exceed their certificates' expectations.

-The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable, and cost-effective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.
-The third and final version of the deliverable is due to be delivered on M36 and will include the complete information, concluding the work under Task 1.3.
+The proposed D^2EPC scheme is expected to transform EPCs into a user-friendly, reliable, and costeffective informative tool for both the wide public (building users, occupants, owners, etc.) and professionals (building managers, engineers, designers, etc.), as well as to establish the grounds for turning EPCs registries into consistent policy feeding mechanisms.